Adam-Moujar/UltraLearning/Rust/README.md

     - Finish chapter 7 of rust book
     - Finish chapter 8 of rust book
     - Finish chapter 9 of rust book

+- 26/06/2025
+    - Finish chapter 10 of rust book
+    - Finish chapter 11 of rust book